 The “Macarena” by Los Del Rio is on our do-not playlist for the simple reason of being well-overplayed.
 This is not to say you should not have it at your wedding.
 If you love the song, it is one of the best line dance songs of all time.

 We are just sending a friendly reminder that the Macarena is played at the majority of weddings and many people have grown to hate it.

 In conclusion, it’s your wedding.
 Play the songs you love, give the music entertainer the songs you don’t want to be played, and leave the rest up to them.
 It’s the music entertainer’s job to get people dancing!

-To create your own opinion, review our Songs NOT To Play At Weddings Song List.
+To create your own opinion, review our top inappropriate wedding songs.